GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/product-currency-report.md

 For products in **Table B**, the following calculations are made.
 This is a partially automatic and partially manual process.

-1. Our staff manually enter the number of days that the product has been overdue. <!-- TODO update this section when the way we calculate these is changed -->
+1. An automated script runs every day to calculate the Currency of the products in this table based on their **Latest release** date and **Next update due** dates.
+Internal staff can learn about the [technical details of this script and other details of Table B][CurrencyInternalDoc].
-1. The Currency is calculated using the formula:
+1. The Currency value is then calculated as follows.
+    * If the product is overdue ($\text{Days overdue} > 0$), then the formula is used:
-    $100 - (\frac{d}{365.25} \times 100)$
+        $\text{Currency} = 100 - (\frac{\text{Days overdue}}{365.25} \times 100)$

-    Where $d$ is the number of days overdue this financial year.

-    For example, if the product has been overdue for 5 days, the Yearly Currency will be 98.63%.
+        This formula calculates the number of days overdue as a percentage of the entire year (365.25).
+Therefore, if the product is 5 days overdue, the Currency will be 98.63%.
+        Note that the Currency is always a value between 0 and 100.
+It cannot be a negative value.
+    * Otherwise, if the product is not overdue ($\text{Days overdue} = 0$), the Currency will be 100.

 ## History report

 The [Currency History report][CurrencyReport] report provides a history of the data from the Currency report since the beginning of when we started tracking this statistic: 1 July 2024.
 It can only be accessed by internal stakeholders.
 This report uses the same data as the Currency report but it includes the history of previous years.
-However, note that it doesn't include the data from the Yearly products table of this report, due to technical limitations.
-The Yearly products historical data is stored in a 'log table' in the database.
+However, note that it doesn't include the data from 'Products (Table B)' of this report due to technical limitations.
+Instead, the historical data of 'Products (Table B)' is stored in a log table in the database.

 [CurrencyReport]: https://mgmt.sandbox.dea.ga.gov.au/public-dashboards/d22241dbfca54b1fa9f73938ef26e645?orgId=1
 [HistoryReport]: https://mgmt.sandbox.dea.ga.gov.au/d/c1674b20-8c8a-4d90-aef2-02796275cf2b/4e57919d-fc9d-59d7-9bd1-aa61d41bcb92?orgId=1